International Student and Scholar Services

 Reporting Your OPT Employment

 While on OPT, it is your responsibility to follow OPT reporting requirements.
-Here are some of the basics.
 Please visit our OPT Reporting Requirements webpage for more information.
+Here are some of the basics:

 Connect with SCSU